argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/example-programs.md

 chmod +x unet.sh
 ```

-Run these commands for training (compile + train):
+Run these commands for training (compile + train) on a single node:

 ```bash
 ./unet.sh compile 256 256